What and where is Draycott in the Moors? What is this website about, and whom is it for? How to contact us.

 To find out the exact Draycott In The Moors civil parish boundaries, use this map.
 (Don’t forget to put your address in the ‘Zoom To Location‘ section, and then to click on ‘Parish’ in the ‘View Map Layers‘ section).

-Despite being so small and semi-rural, the area includes two churches, three pub-restaurants, one sports centre, a plant nursery, an industrial park, three Indian restaurants, a football team (Draycott Potters), a crown green bowls club, a sheltered housing complex, many farms, an outdoor recreation centre, a professional music studio, and an alternative-education college (which replaced the now-closed Draycott Manor Primary School).
+Despite being so small and semi-rural, the area includes two churches, three pub-restaurants, one sports centre, a plant nursery, an industrial park, three Indian restaurants, a crown green bowls club, a sheltered housing complex, three function-rooms for use by the community, many farms, an outdoor recreation centre, a professional music studio, and an alternative-education college (which replaced the now-closed Draycott Manor Primary School).
+Plans have been approved for two new housing estates which are expected to be built by 2020.

 The parish council of Draycott-in-the-Moors administers the area within the district council area of the Staffordshire Moorlands.